ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/tuesday/preproc.md

     mkdir ref
     cd ref

 Then, go to the [Illumina iGenomes site](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 We want to download the NCBI TAIR10 Arabidopsis file and the PhiX Illumina RTA file to our 'ref' directory.
 In order to do that, we will use the 'wget' command.
 Right click (or whatever is right for your laptop) on the link for Arabidopsis and choose "Copy Link Location" (or something similar).
-Then use wget to pull down the file:
+Then use wget to pull down the archive files:

     wget ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Arabidopsis_thaliana/NCBI/TAIR10/Arabidopsis_thaliana_NCBI_TAIR10.tar.gz